zencart/documentation/content/dev/code/Modules/shipping_modules.md

 }
 ```
 #### remove
-This function, called during admin-level *Modules->Shipping* processing to remove this shipping module, removes all database configuration keys associated with the shipping method.
+This function, called during admin-level *Modules > Shipping* processing to remove this shipping module, removes all database configuration keys associated with the shipping method.
 ```php
 class myshipping extends base
 {